-To increase the possible output current the two channels can be connected in parallel to the same output.
-To do this the VC, SS, and FB pins of each channel are connected together, while each channel's SW node is connected to the common output through its own inductor.
-External compensation network must be used when paralleling outputs.
-Figure 7 shows an application where the two channels of one LT8650S-1 regulator are combined to get one output capable of 8A DC with 12A peak transients.
+To increase the possible output current, the two channels can be connected in parallel to the same output.
+To do this the VC, SS and FB pins of each channel are connected together, while each channel's SW node is connected to the common output through its own inductor.
+Figure 7 shows an application where the two channels of one LT8653S regulator are combined to get one output capable of 4A DC with 6A peak transients.